tylerharter/cs301-projects/fall19/p8/stage1.md

 Think about whether you can write a function that helps you with Q17 and Q18 at the same time.

-#### Question 17: how many unique actor names are there in the dataset?
+#### Question 17: how many unique director names are there in the dataset?

-#### Question 18: how many unique director names are there in the dataset?
+#### Question 18: which movie has the highest number of actors?
+Give the output of the movie title as a string.

 #### Question 19: what is the average movie rating?